Paul Manafort: Eastern District of Virginia

-Manafort was tried in the Eastern District of Virginia on eighteen charges including tax evasion, bank fraud, and hiding foreign bank accounts - financial crimes uncovered during the special counsel's investigation into Russia's role in the 2016 election.
+Manafort was tried in the Eastern District of Virginia on eighteen charges, including tax evasion, bank fraud, and hiding foreign bank accounts - financial crimes uncovered during the special counsel's investigation into Russia's role in the 2016 election.
 The trial began on July 31, 2018, before U.S. District Judge T. S. Ellis III.
 On August 21, the jury found Manafort guilty on eight of the eighteen charges, while Ellis declared a mistrial on the other ten.
 He was convicted on five counts of tax fraud, one of the four counts of failing to disclose his foreign bank accounts, and two counts of bank fraud.

-The jury was hung on three of the four counts of failing to disclose, as well as five counts of bank fraud, four of them related to the Federal Savings Bank of Chicago run by Stephen Calk.
+The jury was hung on three of the four counts of failing to disclose, as well as five counts of bank fraud, four of which were related to the Federal Savings Bank of Chicago run by Stephen Calk.
 Mueller's office advised the court that Manafort should receive a sentence of 20 to 24 years, a sentence consistent with federal guidelines, but on March 7, 2019, Ellis sentenced Manafort to just 47 months in prison, less nine months for time already served, adding that the recommended sentence was "excessive" and that Manafort had lived an "otherwise blameless life."
 However, Ellis noted that Manafort had not expressed "regret for engaging in wrongful conduct".